 Climate change disrupts health systems, widens health inequities, and drives human migration and displacement.
 This puts the health of migrant and displaced populations at greater risk.
 Despite the intertwined nature of these phenomena, efforts to build climate-resilient and migrant-sensitive health systems are often isolated.

-This report in the World Health Organization’s Global Evidence Review on Health and Migration identifies 95 health system interventions addressing the critical nexus of climate and migration.
-It calls for policymakers to shift to proactive, long-term strategies to ensure health systems are migrant-inclusive and climate-resilient.
+Launched on 29 July 2025, this report, which is part of WHO’s Global Evidence Review on Health and Migration series, identifies 95 health system interventions addressing the critical nexus of climate and migration.
+The report also calls for policymakers to shift to proactive, long-term strategies to ensure health systems are migrant-inclusive and climate-resilient.

 Key messages include: